TheRealMJP/DXRPathTracer/README.md

 The repository contains a Visual Studio 2017 project and solution file that's ready to build on Windows 10 using SDK 10.0.17763.0.
 All external dependencies are included in the repository (including a recent build of dxcompiler.dll), so there's no need to download additional libraries.
 Running the demo requires Windows 10 build 1809, as well as a GPU/driver combination that supports DXR.

-The repository does *not* include textures for the Sponza and SunTemple scenes in order to avoid comitting in lots of large binary files.
+The repository does *not* include textures for the Sponza and SunTemple scenes in order to avoid comitting lots of large binary files.
 To get the textures, download them from [this release](https://github.com/TheRealMJP/DXRPathTracer/releases/tag/v1.0).

 # Using The App